onitu/py-elevator/docs/source/index.rst

 **Nota** : Every functions are handling a kwarg timeout param which defines in seconds how long the client should wait for a server response.
 You might wanna set this to a high value when processing large datas sets (Range/Rangeiter/MGet).

 * ``Get`` : *key*, *value*
+    Accepts a `default` keyword argument.
+If present, it will be returned instead of raising a `KeyError` if the key doesn't exist.
 * ``Put`` : *key*, *value*
 * ``Delete`` : *key*
 * ``Range`` : *key_from*, *key_to*, *include_key=True*, *include_value=True*